 Information for Housing Applicants

-Housing Access processes applications for housing and maintains the centralized wait list for subsidized housing for social housing providers in Niagara.
+Housing Access processes applications for housing and maintains the wait list for subsidized housing for social housing providers in Niagara.

 Housing Access: